Union Station Bus Terminal: Planning, construction and opening

 In 2007, the Greater Toronto Transportation Authority (today's Metrolinx) recommended relocating the outdated Toronto Coach Terminal and the Union Station bus terminal into one integrated bus terminal.
 Planning work continued over the next few years, with Metrolinx stating in 2012 that they were "contemplating building a new bus terminal at 45 Bay St." Intercity bus operators were in favour of moving from the Toronto Coach Terminal, as a location closer to the Gardiner Expressway would reduce journey times.

 In 2014, Metrolinx announced plans to move the Union Station Bus Terminal to the south tower of the then-proposed Bay Park Centre, located at the northeast corner of Bay Street and Lake Shore Boulevard.
 Bay Park Centre was later renamed CIBC Square when the Canadian Imperial Bank of Commerce (CIBC) became the lead tenant.

 As part of the deal for the new terminal, Metrolinx sold the site of the old bus terminal at 141 Bay Street to Ivanhoé Cambridge and, in exchange, acquired a 99-year lease for the new terminal.
 Construction on the new terminal began in 2017 and opened in 2020.
 The terminal was developed through a partnership between Metrolinx and real estate firms Ivanhoé Cambridge and Hines.
 The architects for CIBC Square were WilkinsonEyre and Adamson Associates.

 As part of the construction of the new terminal, the East Bay Teamway was closed temporarily.
 It gave direct access to GO trains on tracks 4 to 13 and provided a convenient way for riders to transfer between GO trains and GO buses at the old bus terminal.
 Once reopened, the East Bay Teamway will connect the new bus terminal to a future commercial development at the site of the old terminal.
 By mid-2020, the new bus terminal was complete, and being tested for public use.

 The terminal opened on December 5, 2020.
 In late May 2021, the East Bay Teamway reopened, providing a direct indoor connection between the new bus terminal and GO Transit rail services on tracks 4 to 13.

+The streets surrounding the terminal do not have dedicated bus lanes.
+Since 2021, congestion on these streets has caused buses to be delayed and diverted away from the bus terminal.
+In 2023, a GO bus route was withdrawn due to this congestion.
+Politicians and transit advocates have called for bus lanes and dedicated turning lanes to be installed on streets around the terminal, such as on Lake Shore Boulevard.